szKarlen/atomics.net/README.md

 `Atomic<T>` with `Int32`, `Int64` and `Boolean` specialization falls back to using `AtomicInteger`, `AtomicLong` and `AtomicBoolean` as internal storage respectively.

-The memory order flag as well as alignment trasfers to internal storage.
+The memory order flag as well as alignment transfers to internal storage.

 Lock-free stack 101
 -------